rudderlabs/terraform-provider-rudderstack/docs/index.md

 - **token** (String, Sensitive, Optional)
   Set to access token for control plane API host.
 The token can be generated at https://app.rudderlabs.com/profile/tokens.
 Example "1fasdasdsdas".
 If null, it falls back on env variable RUDDERSTACK_TOKEN.
 For the provider to work, value must be set, one way or another.
 - **schema_host** (String, Optional, *Deprecated*)
   Set to V1 control plane API host to be used.
 Usually "https://api.rudderlabs.com/".
-If null, falls back on env variable RUDDERSTACK_SCHEMA.
+If null, falls back on env variable RUDDERSTACK_SCHEMA_HOST.
 - **schema_token** (String, Sensitive, Optional, *Deprecated*)
   Set to access token for V1 control plane API host.
 The token is available at https://app.rudderstack.com/home.
 Example "1lajsdlkjasdl".
 If null, falls back on env variable RUDDERSTACK_SCHEMA_TOKEN.